PhilBrockman/ModelAssistedLabel/README.md

     Output hidden; open in https://colab.research.google.com to view.

-In this small sample, the model performs quite adequately.

-#### predictions spot-check
+#### Predictions Spot Check

+In all 600 unlabeled images, the screen has 4 digits.

-Keep in mind that every image in the current batch should have exactly 4 image predictions, lets take a look at the numbers of predictions being made:
+So lets take a look at the numbers of predictions being made:

 ```
+import pandas as pd

 ax = pd.Series([len(x["predictions"]) for x in results]).hist()
 ax.grid(False)
 ax.set_title(label = "Number of predictions per image")